 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical trial process.
 The results of preclinical studies and early clinical trials of our product candidates may not be predictive of the results of later-stage clinical trials.
-Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical studies and initial clinical trials.
-A number of companies in the biotechnology and genetic medicine industries have suffered significant setbacks in advanced clinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
+Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy traits despite having progressed through preclinical trials due to lack of efficacy or adverse safety profiles, notwithstanding promising results in earlier trials.
 Even if our future clinical trials are completed as planned, we cannot be certain that their results will support the safety and effectiveness of HMI-102 for PKU or any other potential indication.
 Our future clinical trial results may not be successful.